-The impairment test for indefinite-lived intangible assets, such as indefinite-lived tradenames, generally requires a new determination of the fair value of the intangible asset using the relief-from-royalty method.
+Indefinite-lived intangible assets include acquired indefinite-lived tradenames.
+Indefinite-lived tradenames are evaluated annually as of October 1st each year for impairment as well as on an interim basis if events or changes in circumstances between annual tests indicate that the asset may be impaired.
+The Company has the option of first performing a qualitative impairment test to determine if a quantitative impairment test is necessary.
+Based on the qualitative assessment, if we determine that it is more likely than not that the fair value of the indefinite-lived intangible is greater than its carrying amount, the quantitative impairment test is not required.
+If required, the quantitative impairment test for indefinite-lived tradenames generally requires a new determination of the fair value of the intangible asset using the relief-from-royalty method.
 This method estimates the amount of royalty expense that we would expect to incur if the assets were licensed from a third party.
 We use publicly available information in determining certain assumptions to assist us in estimating fair value using market participant assumptions.
 If the fair value of the intangible asset is less than its carrying value, the intangible asset is adjusted to its new estimated fair value, and an impairment loss is recognized.
 Significant assumptions used in estimating the fair value of indefinite-lived tradenames include: (1) the revenue growth rates; (2) the discount rates; and (3) the estimated royalty rates.